SuperIlu/TPASM/README.md

 * **tpasm-1.11.dev**: Projectfile for [Dev-Cpp](https://sourceforge.net/projects/orwelldevcpp/)

 ## Binaries
-The DOS binaries were created with DJGPP, gcc version XX.YY.
+The DOS binaries were created with DJGPP, gcc version 8.2.0.

 The WIN32 binaries were created using Dev-Cpp 5.11 and TDM-GCC 4.9.2.